CriticalTechnologiesInc/SABLE/README.md

 This will generate two binaries: `sable-<arch>` and `cleanup-<arch>`.
 Additional build options can be accessed by running `ccmake`, from a build directory, see the CMake documention for examples.
-At this time, the only supported build types are RELEASE and DEBUG.
+At this time, the only supported build type for hardware deployment is `RELEASE`.
+The `DEBUG` build type can only be deployed in Qemu.

 To compile SABLE source as input for Isabelle/HOL, cmake should additionally be configured using `-DGENERATE_ISABELLE=ON`, which can also be set using the